ipfs/specs/IPIP_PROCESS.md

 1. [Specs Stewards] will do an initial triage of newly opened PRs roughly monthly.
 They'll try to filter out noise, so that community consideration is given only to reasonable proposals; others they'll reject.
-2. Specs Stewards will post to the forums linking to the proposal; directing feedback/discussion to take place in Github on the PR
+2. Specs Stewards will post to the forums linking to the proposal; directing feedback/discussion to take place in GitHub on the PR
 3. After a month of discussion, Specs Stewards will review again.
 If there are no substantive disagreements with the proposal, including within Spec Stewards, the proposal will be approved.
 4. If discussion or modification is still underway and appears to be leading to a resolution, it can be held